Ralph C Ferrara

 Ralph Ferrara's practice includes a wide range of litigation, business regulatory and corporate governance matters.
 He represents corporations and individuals in complex securities class and shareholder derivative actions, advises corporate clients on Securities and Exchange Commission reporting and disclosure requirements, represents corporations and individuals in government investigations and enforcement proceedings, conducts corporate internal investigations, handles consumer financial services issues and counsels corporate officers and boards on all of these matters.
 Mr. Ferrara has argued on five occasions before the United States Supreme Court on cases, appeared in each of the U.S. Circuit Courts of Appeal and represented clients in state and federal courts across the country.

-Prior to joining Proskauer, Mr. Ferrara was Vice Chairman at Dewey & LeBoeuf.
-Before that, he was the managing partner of Debevoise & Plimpton's Washington, DC office and a member of their Management Committee.
-Mr. Ferrara also served as General Counsel of the Securities and Exchange Commission.
-In that capacity, Mr. Ferrara argued several cases before the United States Supreme Court including: Burks. v.
+Prior to joining Proskauer, Mr. Ferrara was associated with two internationally ranked law firms where he served as Vice Chairman of one firm and Managing Partner of the Washington, DC office of the other, where he also served on the firm’s Management Committee.
+Ralph also served as General Counsel of the Securities and Exchange Commission from 1978-1981.
+In that capacity, he argued several cases before the United States Supreme Court including: Burks. v.
 Lasker; Transamerica Mortgage Advisors, Inc. v.
 Lewis; Aaron v.
 Securities and Exchange Commission; and Steadman v.
 Securities and Exchange Commission.
-During his career with the Securities and Exchange Commission, Mr. Ferrara was appointed as Chief of Staff or Special Counsel to three Chairmen.
+During his career with the Securities and Exchange Commission, Ralph was appointed as Chief of Staff or Special Counsel to three Chairmen.

 Mr. Ferrara received his B.S. and B.A. degrees from Georgetown University, a J.D. from the University of Cincinnati College of Law and an LL.M., summa cum laude, from George Washington National Law Center.

 - Corporate Governance